In an emergency, dial 911 to contact local law enforcement

 - Valley Crisis Center 24-hour hotline: 209-722-4357

-If you are a survivor of sexual violence, dating/domestic violence and/or stalking, you have the choice to report these crimes to law enforcement and/or the Student Judicial Affairs (SJA) Office.
+If you are a survivor of sexual violence, dating/domestic violence, stalking or human trafficking, you have the choice to report these crimes to law enforcement and/or the Student Judicial Affairs (SJA) Office.
 They may investigate and pursue action against perpetrators if the survivor so desires.

 In compliance with Jeanne Clery Act disclosure requrements, the Annual Security Report is available on the UCMPD Website here.